joseph1606/CONNECTIONS/README.md

     CreateGraph(csv: str = None)

     Description:
-    Creates a new graph object, optionally populated with nodes from the CSV file uploaded on the App.
+    Creates a new graph object, populated with nodes from the CSV file uploaded on the App.
+    The user is expected to upload a file (say with name "data.csv") and pass the name of the file as a string. (e.g. CreateGraph("data.csv")).
     An error will be generated if no csv file was uploaded if a string was passed.
     If no parameter is provided, an empty graph is generated.